TwigaDEVs/kazikrypto/README.md

 # Kazi Krypto

-Description: The use case involves building a freelancing platform on the Ethereum blockchain using React Native for Android application development.
-The platform will utilize Infura, MetaMask SDK, MetaMask snaps, and Linea to enable cross-chain functionality and seamless integration with the Ethereum network.
+Description: The use case involves building a freelancing platform on the Ethereum blockchain using ViteJS + React,Infura, MetaMask SDK and Linea Testnet  to enable cross-chain functionality and seamless integration with the Ethereum network.
 The platform aims to connect freelancers and clients, facilitating secure and transparent transactions while leveraging the benefits of blockchain technology.

 ## Key Features